ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/raspberrypi_pico.md

 ### Review

-You're now down assembling your physical device!
-Let's go back over what we did:
+Your physical device is now assembled and ready.

+Here is a review:

-Our motion sensor is connected to power, ground, and GPIO #28, which is where we will read the motion state from.
+The motion sensor is connected to power, ground, and GPIO #28, which is where you will read the motion state from.

-Our buzzer is connected to ground and GPIO #24, which is what we will use to turn it on and off.
+The buzzer is connected to ground and GPIO #24, which is what you will use to turn it on and off.

-Now it's time to start programming it!
+Now it's time to start programming!